 Social Security Accident Insurance

-Employees who get injured at work, during sports training with a recognized sports body, or rescue work are compensated by if specific conditions are met.
+Employees who get injured at work, during sports training with a recognized sports body, or while performing rescue work, are compensated if specific conditions are met.
 The compensation includes accident per diem payments, disability /death benefits, and hospital expenses.

 Employers are required to pay wages for up to 3 months in the case of an injury/illness if all health insurance and social security payments are paid to the employer.
 If the medical costs are not refunded by the social security or health insurance, employers must refund all medical expenses.